Gigaspaces/xap-docs/site/content/xap/12.3/security/index.markdown

 * [Web Management Console](securing-the-web-ui.html) - Includes configurations for authenticating with secure XAP components.
 * [REST Manager API](securing-the-REST-manager.html) - Includes security and SSL configurations for secured RESTful API support.

-## Enabling Security

-Security can be enabled separately for the data layer and the grid layer.

-* The [Data layer](securing-your-data.html) has options to declare a secured Space or Processing Unit.
-* The [Grid layer](securing-the-grid-services.html) has options to declare the Grid as secured.

-## Out-of-the-Box Functionality

 When no property file is configured, there is a fallback implementation mainly used for testing or to get you started.
 This implementation stores the user credentials in a local file and can be used to demonstrate that security has been applied.

-Refer to the following sections for more information about XAP security implementation:
+Refer to the following sections for more information about the XAP security implementations:

 * To read more about the XAP file-based configuration options, refer to [Default File-Based Security](default-file-based-security-implementation-ext.html).
 * To write your own implementation, refer to [Reference Implementation](security-ref-impl.html), which uses MongoDB.